priyankinvisibl/kg_neptune/README.md

-# Knowledge Graph Builder
+# Knowledge Graph Builder (Multi-Builder v2)

-A tool for building knowledge graphs from various biomedical data sources, with support for Amazon Neptune integration.
+A containerized tool for building knowledge graphs from various biomedical data sources, with support for Amazon Neptune integration.

 ## Prerequisites